Hanra-s-work/cat_feeder/README.md

 - DEBUG — whether to launch the server in debug mode
 - LOG_SERVER_DATA, LOG_PATH, LOG_DATA — logging configuration

- When running with Docker Compose, the compose file will pick up `.env` from the repository root and the additional files under `docker/` if the compose manifest references them.
+ When running with Docker Compose, the compose file will pick up `.env` from the repository root and any additional env files referenced by the compose manifest (for example `docker/.db.env` or `docker/.redis.env`).
+If a referenced env file is missing, Docker Compose may fail.
+The included `start_compose.sh` script will create reasonable default env files (`.env`, `docker/.db.env`, `docker/.redis.env`) when first run to help avoid this problem.

 ## How to start the Docker Compose stack